The birds of the ‘Twelve Days of Christmas’ song

 Three French hens

-The similar-looking Crèvecœur (kref-KURR) and the Houdan (oo-DAW), which are now raised mainly for show, and the La Flèche (La FLESH), a rare breed raised for show, and for meat in expensive French restaurants.
+The hens are probably a species of fancy chicken native to France.
+There are three main possibilities, and they date back several centuries: The similar-looking Crèvecœur (kref-KURR) and the Houdan (oo-DAW), which are now raised mainly for show, and the La Flèche (La FLESH), a rare breed raised for show, and for meat in expensive French restaurants.

 Houdan chicken with a fluffy patch of feathers on its head and orange and brown mottled feathers.

-Mottled Houdan Chicken. (© galitsin / Shutterstock)
+Mottled Houdan Chicken (© galitsin / Shutterstock)

 On the fourth day of Christmas, my true love gave to me: